Kuji-in: Ryobu kuji and the martial arts

 Ku-ji ho as generally practiced in budo comes from text Sugen jinpi gyoho fuju shu or Fuju shu for short, a Shugendō document of the Tozan-ha lineage, edited between 1871 and 1934 by Nakuno Tatsue.
 The original compiler is unknown, but it appears to incorporate numerous Shugendō rituals from various Shingon sects such as Tachikawa-ryu.
 The text compilation of texts appears to span a time period from the 1200s on up to 1500s and 1600s.
 The Fuju shu lists 400 rituals, 26 of them kuji-ho.
 (Waterhouse, 1996).

 The two particular techniques of ku-ji that are most directly related to budo, and most widely known are kuji hon-i (Fuju Shu #199) and kuji no daiji (Fuju Shu #200).
-These two kuji rituals are centered in the esoteric deities of Shingon mikkyo, the shirtenno (Four Heavenly Kings) and Godai myo-o (Five Wisdom Kings).
+These two kuji rituals are centered in the esoteric deities of Shingon mikkyo, the Shidaitenno (Four Heavenly Kings) and Godai myo-o (Five Wisdom Kings).
 Other groupings of deities exist as well depending on the sect and purpose of the kuji.

-Kuji-kiri (Cutting the nine syllables)
+Kuji-kiri (cutting the nine syllables)

-The related practice of making nine cuts— five horizontal and four vertical, alternating — in the air or palm of a hand with the finger or on paper with a brush is known as kujikiri, nine syllable cuts.
+The related practice of making nine cuts – five horizontal and four vertical, alternating – in the air or palm of a hand with the finger or on paper with a brush is known as kujikiri, nine syllable cuts.
 Kuji-kiri is explained in Shugendo texts, quite correctly, as a preparatory ritual of protection, to cut off demonic influences and their inki (vital substance) (Waterhouse, 1996).
 In Japanese folk-magic and onmyodo, the nine cuts are often made over writing or a picture, to gain control of the object named or pictured.
 Thus, a sailor wishing to be protected from drowning might write them over the kanji for "sea" or "water".
 Author and historian John Stevens notes that methods of oral sex using kuji-kiri were employed by practitioners of Tachikawa-ryu.
 The Fuju shu does not spell out every ritual in detail.
 However, in several of the kuji-kiri rituals it is spelled out that the strokes are made alternately horizontal and then vertical: five horizontal and four vertical for men; and four horizontal and five vertical for women.
 A modern Japanese text labeled Dai Marishi-Ten hiju/大摩利子天秘授 (Nine syllables of the Tactics of the Great Goddess of Light (Marishi-Ten)) says that five horizontal slashes are made while reciting the yo-syllables: rin, toh, kai, retsu, zen, which spells (come, fight, ready, line up, in front) first.
 These are to be followed by four vertical slashes while reciting the in-syllables: pyo, sha, jin, zai which spells (warriors, one formation, take position).
 The document gives no other information as to why this arrangement is used.